mtvs/laravel-reviews/README.md

 You can link the ratings component that you possibly use in the upper part of the page to the reviews component by wrapping the ratings in an `<a href="reviews">` referring the reviews component.

+### Ranking Based on The Ratings

+Reviewable models can be sorted based on their ratings when they're queried.
+To do so call the `highestRated()` on the query.
+It uses the Bayesian average formula to calculate the score of each model and sort them from the highest to the lowest score.